 Any costs, including Capex and Opex above the allocated funding will need to be paid for by the customer.
 On completion of the reinforcement assessment, we will provide projects with cost estimates and the corresponding individual contribution.

-Applications can be made anytime through our website: Reinforcement Application , and from January 5th we will start processing and validating applications.
-The deadline to submit your application into the first window is Friday 6th March 2026, and payment must also be cleared by this date.
+We started processing and validating applications on 5th January The deadline to submit your application into the first window is Friday 6th March 2026, and payment must also be cleared by this date.

 The inital fee for entering the reinforcement window is £2,000.
 On completion of the Initial Optioneering Study, customers will be presented with a reinforcement solution, indicative cost and timescales.
 To proceed with the Reinforcement Assessment Study, a further £15,300 will be due.
 On signing the reinforcement offer, these costs will be refunded off the contribution towards the reinforcement solution.